“No matter where you are from your dreams are valid.” —Lupita Nyong’o

 I still believe that dancing in my front of my director, principal and judges was a lot scarier than 14,000 people, haha!
 When I had made captain of the dance team, my friend who had made major came up to me to congratulate me.
 She then told me it was a really close call.
 I had learned that our final scores were extremely close.

-I was surprised and yet happy at the same time.
+I was surprised and happy at the same time.
 Why?
 Because I knew I had made her work hard to earn her rank.
-It was during my high school years did I understand what it’s like to dream and work hard to achieve my dreams.
+It was during my high school years did I understand what it was like to dream and work hard to achieve my dreams.

 To this day, I’m proud of what I accomplished during my years in dance.

 However, I can’t say I feel the same for where my life is today.

 Upon reflecting these last few weeks, I’ve realized that I had forgotten how to dream.
 I had also forgotten to work hard for my dreams and fight for them.
 I had forgotten how to believe in myself, to try and see what happens, and really understand delayed gratification.